hapax/hapax.github.io/assets/chance.md

 	</figure>

-We can compute the number of exploration times it takes for the dice to become fair (as measured by the Pearson test) a function of $\ell$.
+We can compute the number of exploration times it takes for the dice to become fair (as measured by the Pearson test) as a function of $\ell$.
-The result appears to be roughly linear:
+The relation is roughly linear:

 <figure>
     <div style="text-align:center"><img src